dancer1325/rest-assured-wiki/Usage.md

 ```

 Path parameters makes it easier to read the request path as well as enabling the request path to easily be re-usable in many tests with different parameter values.

+As of version 2.8.0 you can mix unnamed and named path parameters:

 ## Cookies ##
 In its simplest form you specify cookies like this: